-- " For deposits and counterparty risk liabilities, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Preliminary Rating Assessments at aa1, three notches above the a1 Adjusted BCA. - " For senior unsecured debt, our LGF analysis indicates a low loss-given-failure, leading us to position its Preliminary Rating Assessment at aa3, one notch above the a1 Adjusted BCA. - " For subordinated debt and junior subordinated debt (tier 2 hybrid instrument with a contractual write-down), our LGF analysis indicates a high loss-given-failure, leading us to position their Preliminary Rating Assessments at a2, one notch below the a1 Adjusted BCA (we deem it unlikely that the regulator will differentiate between the legacy Tier 2 instruments that are subject to bail-in and the new point of non-viability securities that have a contractual write-down or conversion in a theoretical bail-in situation).
+" For deposits and counterparty risk liabilities, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Preliminary Rating Assessments at aa1, three notches above the a1 Adjusted BCA.

+" For senior unsecured debt, our LGF analysis indicates a low loss-given-failure, leading us to position its Preliminary Rating Assessment at aa3, one notch above the a1 Adjusted BCA.

+" For junior subordinated debt (tier 2 hybrid instrument with a contractual write-down), our LGF analysis indicates a high loss-given-failure, leading us to position its Preliminary Rating Assessments at a2, one notch below the a1 Adjusted BCA.

+High-trigger Additional Tier 1 (AT1) securities

+The Baa1(hyb) rating assigned to SGKB's high-trigger AT1 instrument is positioned three notches below the bank's a1 Adjusted BCA.
+One notch reflects the high loss given failure that these securities are likely to face in a resolution scenario because of their deep subordination, small volume and limited protection from residual equity.
+Our rating for non-viability securities incorporates two additional notches to reflect the higher risk associated with the non-cumulative coupon skip and contractual write-down mechanisms, which could take effect before the issuer reaches the point of non-viability.

-Government support
+Government support considerations